mbenford/ngTagsInput/README.md

 ## Installing

-Download either `ng-tags-input.min.zip` or `ng-tags-input.zip` from the `build` folder and add its content files to your web application.
-Make sure the JavaScript script is included after the AngularJS script.
+Download either `ng-tags-input.min.zip` or `ng-tags-input.zip` from the [Releases page](https://github.com/mbenford/ngTagsInput/releases) and add its content files to your web application.
+Make sure the JavaScript file is included after the AngularJS script.

 ## Usage